funvill/funvill.github.io/_posts/2017-02-13-3D-printing-in-vancouver.md

 # 3D printing in Vancouver

-If you are a beginner that wants to get into the craft of 3D printing, or are looking to get an objected printed, this guide will help you get started.
+If you are a beginner, that wants to get into the craft of 3D printing, or are looking to get an objected printed, this guide will help you get started.

 ## Print something for me.
 If you are looking for a local 3D printing service and want the end product without having to do the work yourself.